 The good news is that apartment buildings are doing more to accommodate for special occupants.
 To determine the most pet-friendly cities for renters, we analyzed rental listings on RentCafe to see how many rental properties are pet-friendly, how much the monthly pet rent is, and what additional charges are associated with pets.
 So, without further ado, here are the best cities for renting with pets, ranked!

-A middle-class suburb of St. Louis, Florissant takes first place in our top for the most pet-friendly cities.
+Florissant, a middle-class suburb of St. Louis, MO, takes first place in our top of America’s most pet-friendly cities.
 With a whopping 91% of the listed rental properties accepting pets, an average monthly rent of $21, and an average of $223 in additional one-time charges, Florissant is the best place for renting with pets.

-Atlanta takes second place in our top of pet-friendly places.
-Pet-friendly properties in Atlanta make up about 72% of all apartments here, and the average monthly rent of only $18, and $236 in one-time charges.
+Atlanta takes second place in our top pet-friendly places.
+Pet-friendly properties in Atlanta make up about 72% of all apartments here, and the average monthly rent is only $18, with $236 in one-time charges.
 Also, out of the pet-friendly properties in Atlanta, 34% are both cat and dog friendly.

 In third-ranked Birmingham, AL, the average monthly pet rent comes in at $17, among the cheapest of the cities analyzed, while one-time costs average out at $179.
 The Southern city has a 72% share of rental properties that are accepting pets, so renters have a nice selection to choose from.

 Fourth place is occupied by Kansas City, MO, with a share of 73% of rental properties being pet-friendly.
 The average rent per month is $21, while one-time costs average out at $205.
 In Kansas City, rental properties allow an average of 3 pets per unit, great news if your life philosophy is “the more the merrier”.

 In Philadelphia, the share of pet-friendly properties is 75%, with only 40% of those being specifically cat and dog friendly.
 Average pet rent per month is very low, at only $13, while additional one-time costs can be expected to be about $233 on average, making Philly the sixth best choice for renting with pets.